 Pay a visit to the Taj Mahal at sunrise, where you will board small electric carts to take you to the entrance.
-You will have approximately 1.5 - 2 hours to explore.
+You will have approximately 1.5-2 hours to explore.
 For admission to the main mausoleum area, you are required to wear shoe covers (these may be provided on site but be prepared to bring an additional pair of socks).

-Afterwards, transfer approximately 5.5 - 06 Hrs to Jaipur,

-making a stop en-route at Abhaneri village to admire the Chand Baori Stepwell.
-Upon arrival in Jaipur, check into your hotel for a two-night stay.
+Afterwards, transfer approximately 5.5-06 Hrs to Jaipur, making a stop en-route at Abhaneri village to admire the Chand Baori Stepwell.
+Upon arrival in the 'Pink City' and visit the City Palace and the fascination Jantar Mantar observatory.